Huge Xbox News: Microsoft Acquires Bethesda, ZeniMax Media for 7.5 Billion

 Image Credit: Bethesda

 In this acquisition, Microsoft is obtaining a ton of IPs, studios, and resources.
 The largest and most well-known element of the deal is Bethesda.
 The studio is responsible for making The Elder Scrolls and Fallout games.
 They also publish the works of id Software, Arkane Studios, MachineGames, and Tango Gameworks.
 Those studios created a number of series like Wolfenstein, DOOM, The Evil Within, and more.
 Microsoft will grow from 15 to 23 creative studio teams with this deal.
-As the Xbox Series X and S near their launch date, this is a huge boost for an already upward-trending console cycle.
+As the Xbox Series X and S near their launch date and settle on a price, this is a huge boost for an already upward-trending console cycle.
 The PS5 is still the frontrunner in the console wars, but Microsoft is sort of sticking their flag in another hill on this one.

 In their press release, Microsoft noted a few important things about the acquisition.
 Firstly, Bethesda’s iconic franchises all arrive to Xbox Game Pass in the future.
 Likewise, Microsoft’s intent is to bring Bethesda’s future games into Xbox Game Pass the same day they launch on Xbox or PC.
 Ovearll, this feature made titles like Halo a huge get for subscribers, but Bethesda adds a whole new level.
 Microsoft CEO Satya Nadella says, “As a proven game developer and publisher, Bethesda has seen success across every category of games, and together, we will further our ambition to empower the more than three billion gamers worldwide.”